JohnLCaron/rlauxe/docs/notes/Redaction2020.md

 In summary:

-* This for both row and column redaction.
-One can even just remove redacted rows from the cvr file.
+* Can be used for both row and column redaction, or even when rows are simply deleted from the cvr file.
 * It assumes the manifest is accurate, and compares the unredacted cvr ids to the manifest to obtain the redacted cvr ids.
   This allows using OneAudit instead of just counting all redacted ballots as phantoms.
 * It subtracts the cvr tabulation from the reported county contest subtotals to get the redacted pool subtotal.